-During the inspection, we met with the senior day care worker, a day care worker, three support workers, nine service users and two service users' representatives.
+During the inspection, we met with the manager, a senior day care worker, three support workers and one service user.

 To ensure that the appropriate staff checks were in place before commencement of employment, we reviewed the following:

 Recruitment records specifically relating to Access NI and NISCC registrations.